Skip to main content

 The findings provide insights about the climate for academic freedom across U.S. higher education.

 NORC delivered data and analyses to the AAC&U project team.
-The team is broadly disseminating the findings.
+There are several findings to highlight.

 Project Leads